Sexual stimulation: Non-genital

 A sample of 800 participants rated 41 different body parts on their erogenous intensity on a scale of 1–10 (10 being the most arousing).
-Females reported neck stimulation as being more arousing than men did.
+Women reported neck stimulation as being more arousing than men did.

 Sex differences in erogenous zones

 This table shows the sex differences in erogenous zones and includes the top ten most arousing areas for both sexes.
 Each body part was rated out of ten for how arousing it is when touched.
-Apart from body parts exclusive to one gender such as the penis or clitoris, many of the erogenous zones are similar and contain many nerve endings.
+Apart from body parts exclusive to one sex such as the penis or clitoris, many of the erogenous zones are similar and contain many nerve endings.